graphql-aspnet/graphql-aspnet.github.io/docs/advanced/directives.md

  2. @directiveB

 ### Influencing Field Resolution
-Execution directives are applied to document parts not schema items.
-As a result they aren't directly involved in resolving fields but instead influence the document that is eventually converted into a query plan and executed.
+Execution directives are applied to document parts, not schema items.
+As a result they aren't directly involved in resolving fields but instead influence the document that is eventually translated into a query plan and executed.
 However, one common use case for execution directives includes augmenting the results of a field after its resolved.
 For instance, perhaps you had a directive that could conditionally turn a string field into an upper case string when applied (i.e. `@toUpper`).

-For this reason it is possible to apply a 'PostResolver' directly to an `IFieldDocumentPart`
+For this reason it is possible to apply a 'PostResolver' directly to an `IFieldDocumentPart`.
+This post resolver is executed immediately after the primary field resolver is executed.

 ```csharp
     public class ToUpperDirective : GraphDirective